gmlewis/go-nomadnet/README.md

 # gonomadnet — Go Nomad Network Client

-![gonomadnet mascott
+![gonomadnet mascot
 The Go gopher was designed by Renee French.
-The design is licensed under the Creative Commons 4.0 Attributions license.](assets/gonomadnet-mascott.png)
+The design is licensed under the Creative Commons 4.0 Attribution license.](assets/gonomadnet-mascot.png)

 A complete Go port of [NomadNet](https://github.com/markqvist/nomadnet), a peer-to-peer messaging and information sharing system built on